CamCove-Crichton/Whiskey-d_Away/README.md

 - Added updating the users profile in the webhook handler, with the users first name, last name, email and mobile number.
 Due to time constraints, I was unable to figure out how to get access to the date of birth field to be able to update this in the users profile from the webhook
 - Then implemented sending a confirmation email to the user when a booking is confirmed
 - I added a form to the tours app, so I can have a place for the admin user to be able to add, view and edit the tour experience offerings on the site, so it does not have to be done from the django admin side of things
+- I then moved onto adding the view, url and template for the add tour form to display in, so the admin can add tour experiences to the database from the site when logged in, instead of using the django admin panel

 ### Future Developments